 What is a Community Foundation?

-A community foundation is a public charity, tax exempt under IRS Code 501(c)(3).
+A community foundation is a public charity, tax exempt under IRS Code 501(c)(3) with the goal of improving the quality of life in their area.
 The purpose of a community foundation is to create a pool of charitable funds that are used for philanthropic good.
 A community foundation manages the funds, invests its assets and uses the earnings from the investments to award grants to a wide variety of non-profit organizations and community groups for charitable purposes.

 What is the Community Foundation of Dunn County?

-The Community Foundation of Dunn County (formerly Greater Menomonie Area Community Foundation) was established in 1995 by a group of concerned citizens that saw a need for a “community” of donors to enhance the quality of life in the Dunn County Area.
-Its sole purpose is to serve as a leader and catalyst for philanthropy.
+The Community Foundation of Dunn County (formerly Greater Menomonie Area Community Foundation) was established in 1995 by a group of concerned citizens that saw a need for a community of donors to enhance the quality of life in the Dunn County Area.

 Who gives to a Community Foundation?